Have you ever tested your personality?

 - I like to know the plan rather than be spontaneous.

-If you agreed, you are probably high in conscientiousness.
-If you disagreed you are probably low in conscientiousness.
+If you agree, you probably rate high in conscientiousness.
+If you disagree, you probably rate low in conscientiousness.

-Special Note: If you are high you want to make sure that the people around you respect your desire to have a plan, but don’t get too frustrated with people who are low in conscientiousness–you can’t blame them for not being organized, it just doesn’t come as naturally.
+Special Note: If you rate high in conscientiousness, you want to make sure the people around you respect your desire to have a plan.
+But don’t get too frustrated with people who rate low in conscientiousness–you can’t blame them for not being organized.
+It just doesn’t come as naturally.

 Extroversion describes how you interact with people.
-People who are high in extroversion are outgoing and energetic.
-People who are low in extroversion are more solitary and reserved.
+People who rate high in extroversion are outgoing and energetic.
+People who rate low in extroversion are more solitary and reserved.
 Do you agree or disagree with these statements?